Barrister Robert Newcombe has secured numerous acquittals for clients. For example:

 Robert Newcombe has a breadth and depth of criminal law experience and is often engaged by clients (often of good character and high standing in the community) specifically because of his ability to master technically complex facts and legal areas.

-He acted as leading junior counsel in a nine handed conspiracy to defraud for two months at Southwark Crown Court, where their client was first on the indictment.
+He acted as leading junior counsel in a nine handed conspiracy to defraud for two months at Southwark Crown Court, where the client was first on the indictment.
 Issues involved the scope of the conspiracy and guilty pleas of two co-defendants, and whether their bases of plea were admissible.

 Mr Newcombe has acted as junior alone, representing clients for attempted murder and is very familiar with firearms and their legitimate and illegal uses.
 Antique hammer guns or concealed key-ring guns or fully automatic machine pistols – Robert has a wide array of experience with their deployment.
 He has lectured to barristers and solicitors on this technical area.